trskop/command-wrapper/man/command-wrapper-config.1.md

 \--\[no-]allow-imports
 :   Controls whether imports in the input expression are allowed or not.
 By
     default imports are allowed.
+Can be specified multiple times, later instance is applied.

 \--\[no-]alpha
 :   Perform α-normalisation of Dhall expression.
 By default α-normalisation is
     not performed.
+Can be specified multiple times, later instance is applied.

 \--\[no-]annotate
 :   Add a type annotation to the output.
 Type annotations aren't included by
     default.
+Can be specified multiple times, later instance is applied.

 **\--output=***FILE*, **\--output** *FILE*, **-o** *FILE* :   Write optput into *FILE* instead of standard output.
+Can be specified only
+    once.

 \--dhall-format
 :   Format Dhall expression.